Using AIPerf to Benchmark#

 $IMG_NAME

-These examples use the Meta llama3-8b-instruct model, and use that name as the name of the container.
+This example sets up the Meta llama3-8b-instruct model and uses that name as the name of the container.
 The examples refer to and mount a local directory as a cache directory.
 During startup, the NIM container downloads the required resources and begins serving the model behind an API endpoint.
 The following message indicates a successful startup.

 INFO: Application startup complete.